Enabling Touch ID/Face ID

 Note however, that if a fingerprint/faceprint is added or deleted, or if the safe is renamed – the stored credentials will be invalidated.
 Similarly if the device passcode is turned off.
 Touch ID/Face ID safe credentials are stored only on the device and are otherwise unrecoverable.

-If you have enabled Touch ID, the Touch ID options illustrated below should appear when you attempt to open a safe.
-Similarly for Face ID on an appropriate device.
+If you have enabled Face ID, the Face ID options illustrated below should appear when you attempt to open a safe.
+Similarly for Touch ID on an appropriate device.

 To enable Touch ID/Face ID for a safe, select Touch ID Login/Face ID Login and supply the safe password, then touch Done.
 If the password is correct credentials derived from the password will be saved securely for later use.